Take Home Points…

 Curcumin, the principle curcuminoid of the plant turmeric, has significant antioxidant and anti-inflammatory properties and appears to down regulate genes that are associated with ECM degradation, and apoptosis in human tendon cells .
 In a hyperglycemic environment, Curcumin can significantly reduce the accumulation of AGE’s and cross links in tendon cells .
 This likely occurs through reduced oxidative damage as it appears to not improve hyperglycemia.
 Important to note, Curcumin may be much more effective at preventing AGE accumulation rather than treating AGE’s that already exist .

 Turmeric is a member of the ginger family and is a commonly used spice in Indian cuisine.
 Increasing Turmeric in your diet, or curcumin through supplementation, may slow the accumulation of AGE’s and collagen cross linking over time.
 More research is needed to better characterize this relationship, but It tastes great and has minimal downsides.
-It is important to remember that it is a supplement and not a substitute for a high quality whole food diet with appropriate carbohydrate consumption.
+It is important to remember that it is a supplement and not a substitute for a high quality whole food diet with well thought out carbohydrate consumption.

 4.)
 Green Tea